everylogsaas/everylog_php_client/README.md

 # @option notify_options [Dictionary] :properties
 # @option notify_options [Array]   :groups

-// Use the notify() method to send a log message
+// Use the notify() method to send a log message(N.B: the provided elements of the log message are samples)
 $client->notify([
     "title" => "^^^^^^^^Test Title",
     "summary" => "Test Summary********",